Surrogate Modeling via Factorization Machine and Ising Model with Enhanced Higher-Order Interaction Learning: QUBO

 Optimization problems involving inequality constraints can also be transformed into QUBO form using similar techniques.
 For further details, we refer the reader to Ref.~\cite{Glover2022QuantumBridgeAnalyticsI}.

-\emph{High order interactions} -- A direct approach to handling high-order interactions is to reduce them to lower-order terms ~\cite{Boros2002PseudoBoolean, Jiang2018QuantumAnnealingPrime, Biamonte2008Nonperturbativekbody}.
-Consider the initial high-order objective function $q(x) = x_1 x_2 x_3$.
+\emph{Higher-order interactions} A direct approach to handling higher-order interactions is to reduce them to lower-order terms ~\cite{Boros2002PseudoBoolean, Jiang2018QuantumAnnealingPrime, Biamonte2008Nonperturbativekbody}.
+Consider the initial higher-order objective function $q(x) = x_1 x_2 x_3$.
 To reduce this to a quadratic form, we introduce a slack variable $x_4$ along with the constraint $x_4=x_2 x_3$.
 This results in a constrained quadratic optimization problem that minimizes $q'(x) = x_1 x_4$ subject to $x_4=x_2 x_3$.
 Adding a penalty term of the form $(x_4-x_2 x_3)^2$ does not simplify the problem, as it still introduces cubic terms.
-Instead, we proceed using the identity that for any binary variables $x, y, z$, the equality $xy=z$ is equivalent to: $xy+3z-2xz-2yz=0$, and otherwise, when $xy\neq z$, the expression becomes strictly positive: $xy+3z-2xz-2yz>0$.
-Using this fact, the reduced QUBO formulation becomes:
+Instead, we proceed using the identity that for any binary variables $x, y, z$, the equality $xy=z$ is equivalent to $xy+3z-2xz-2yz=0$, and otherwise, when $xy\neq z$, the expression becomes strictly positive: $xy+3z-2xz-2yz>0$.
+Using this fact, the reduced QUBO formulation becomes

 where $\lambda>0$ is a penalty weight.
 Notably, the penalty term $x_2 x_3 - 3x_4 + 2x_2 x_4 + 2x_3 x_4$ is always positive in the infeasible region where $x_2 x_3\neq x_4$, and zero otherwise.
 Therefore, there is no need to square it, and the resulting optimization problem remains quadratic.